Acne

 People with moderate acne have more blackheads, whiteheads, pimples, and pustules.

 People with severe acne have either very large numbers of blackheads and whiteheads, pimples, and pustules or cystic (deep) acne.
-In cystic acne, people have cysts that are large, red, painful, pus-filled nodules that may merge under the skin into larger, oozing abscesses.
+In cystic acne, cysts are large, red, painful, pus-filled nodules that may merge under the skin into larger, oozing abscesses.

 Mild acne usually does not leave scars.
 However, squeezing pimples or trying to open them in other ways increases inflammation and the depth of injury to the skin, making scarring more likely.
 The cysts and abscesses of severe acne often rupture and, after healing, typically leave scars.
 Scars may be tiny, deep holes (icepick scars); wider pits of varying depth; or large, irregular indentations.
 Acne scars last a lifetime and, for some people, are cosmetically significant and a source of emotional stress.
 Scars may be dark.